 5. Product Description

 As you describe your product, explain how it is different from similar ones.
 How will you price it and how does it play in the market in comparison to the competitors?
+Just check an example of business plan, and find out the details.

 You also need a promotional or marketing plan in this place.
 You can have the best products in the whole world but it does not if no one knows about it.
 You need to identify your target market and detail out clearly how you will make them aware of your products.